breakds/www.breakds.org/content/post/mine-ethereum-with-nix.md

 Dec 20 11:48:13 samaritan ethminer-start[13097]:  m 11:48:13 .ethminer-wrapp 0:50 A23 31.96 Mh - cu0 31.96
 ```

 Where the number `32.05 Mh` is the hash rate.
+Just in case you are
+interested, 1080 Ti can get to 30ish Mh/s, while 3080 can get to 80ish
+Mh/s.

 Once your miner is up and running, you can see how it performs by
 visiting https://ethermine.org/ and put your wallet address in the